OuhscBbmc/data-science-practices-1/ch-file-prototype.md

 Ideally this chunk consumes data from either a plain-text csv or a database.

 Many capable R functions and packages ingest data.
-We prefer the tidyverse [readr]() for reading conventional files; its younger cousin, [vroom]() has some nice advantages when working with larger files and some forms of jagged rectangles^[Say a csv has 20 columns, but a row has missing values for the last five columns.
+We prefer the tidyverse [readr](https://readr.tidyverse.org/) for reading conventional files; its younger cousin, [vroom]()https://vroom.r-lib.org/ has some nice advantages when working with larger files and some forms of jagged rectangles^[Say a csv has 20 columns, but a row has missing values for the last five columns.
 Instead of five successive commas to indicate five empty cells exist, a jagged rectangle simply ends after the last nonmissing value.  vroom infers the missing values correctly, while some other packages do not.].
+Depending on the file format, good packages to consider are [data.table](https://cran.r-project.org/package=data.table), [haven](https://haven.tidyverse.org/), [readxl](https://readxl.tidyverse.org/), [openxlsx](https://ycphs.github.io/openxlsx/), [arrow](https://CRAN.R-project.org/package=arrow), [jsonlite](https://CRAN.R-project.org/package=jsonlite), [fst](http://www.fstpackage.org/), [yaml](https://CRAN.R-project.org/package=yaml), and  [rio](https://cloud.r-project.org/web/packages/rio/vignettes/rio.html).

 When used in an [Ellis](#pattern-ellis), this chunk likely consumees a flat file like a csv with data or metadata.
 When used in a [Ferry](#pattern-ferry), [Arch](#pattern-arch), or [Scribe](#pattern-scribe), this chunk likely consumes a database table.
 When used in an [Analysis file](#pattern-analysis), this chunk likely cosumes a database table or rds (*i.e.*, a compressed R data file).

 In some large-scale scenarios, there may be a series of datasets that cannot be held in RAM simultaneously.
-Our first choice is to split the R file so each new file has only a subset of the datasets --in other words, the R file probably was given to much responsibility.
+Our first choice is to split the R file so each new file has only a subset of the datasets --in other words, the R file probably was given too much responsibility.
 Occassionaly the multiple datasets need to be considered at once, so splitting the R file is not a option.
 In these scenarios, we prefer to upload all the datasets to a database, which is better manipulating datasets too large for RAM.

 An R solution may be to losen the restriction that dataset enter the R file only during the 'load-data' chunk.
 Once a dataset is processed and no longer needed, `rm()` *r*e*m*oves it from RAM.
 Now another dataset can be read from a file and manipulated.